TeamTuringCOS301/Backend/README.md

   ```

   Note that this certificate will have to be added to the browser.

+* `user` - The user to run the server as.

+  It may be necessary to run the server as `root` in order to bind to ports 80 and 443.
+  If this field is not `null`, it should be an object with `uid` and `gid` fields.
+  The server will then set its UID and GID to these values.
+  `uid` may also be set to a user name, and `gid` to a group name.

 * `web3Provider` - A `web3` provider to handle communication with the blockchain.
   The smart contract in [`token`] should already be deployed on the network.